JorelAli/CommandAPI/README.md

 - Arguments can now be represented as [primitive data types](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html) as opposed to Strings
 - Arguments require a description to identify them

-## Super basic usage (Version 1.0)
+## Super basic usage (Version 1.0 ONLY)

-* Download the [latest release](https://github.com/JorelAli/1.13-Command-API/releases/latest) and add it to your build path
+* Download [version 1.0](https://github.com/JorelAli/1.13-Command-API/releases/tag/v1.0) and add it to your build path
 * Add the plugin as a dependent in the plugin.yml (`depend: [CommandAPI]`)
 * (Make sure the CommandAPI.jar file is included in the plugins folder when running any servers)
 * Create a new instance of the CommandAPI